Fred Sturt

-Frederick Neil Sturt (born January 6, 1951) is an American former professional football guard in the National Football League (NFL) for the Washington Redskins, New England Patriots, and New Orleans Saints.
-He played college football at Bowling Green State University and was selected in the third round of the 1973 NFL draft by the St. Louis Cardinals.
+Frederick Neil Sturt (born January 6, 1951) is an American former professional football player who was a guard in the National Football League (NFL) for the Washington Redskins, New England Patriots, and New Orleans Saints.
+He played college football for the Bowling Green Falcons and was selected in the third round of the 1973 NFL draft by the St. Louis Cardinals.